 35 inches long and weighing 7.8 pounds from stock to action, the carbine looked like a miniaturized Lee-Enfield rifle, then standard-issue in the British army.
 That is where similarities ended, for starting at the barrel, everything changed

 De Lisle used a Thompson submachine gun barrel cut down to 8 inches, and ported it from the front of the chamber to almost the end of the bore.
 This bled gas from the already subsonic .45 bullet to where it emerged from the barrel still at lethal velocity, but without muzzle flash and almost without sound.

 To give an idea of just how quiet it was, working the bolt to extract and chamber a fresh round made much more noise.
-The primary reason for this ability was the size of its silencer, a 2 inch diameter tube which extended well beyond the 8 inch barrel, to make up than half the length of the weapon.
+The primary reason for this ability was the size of its silencer, a 2-inch diameter tube that extended well beyond the 8-inch barrel, to make up than half the length of the weapon.
 A forearm, which, like the stock, was made of wood, extended partway under the silencer and enabled the carbine to be handled like a rifle.

 Initial reports from the field touted its efficiency.
 They did not realize it, but the De Lisle, along with the crude Welrod pistol, another purpose-built silenced model, gave the British the most efficient tools for clandestine killing the world had ever seen.

 The 17 carbines continued service into 1944, when Sterling Armaments Company received a further order for 500.
 More improvements were made as well, though in the end only about 130 of the order saw production.
 Despite the low number, Special Operations Executive agents and Jedburgh teams obtained some of the guns, and it is known that two senior German officers, maybe its highest profile victims, were killed with one at some point in the year.
 And Europe was not the only place it harvested bodies.